LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ## 5. Do you need to develop an oracle or a bridge?

-You can me [Lorenzo Zaccagnini](https://www.linkedin.com/in/lorenzo-zaccagnini/) or [Elisa Romondia](https://www.linkedin.com/in/elisa-romondia/) on LinkedIn.
+You can contact me [Lorenzo Zaccagnini](https://www.linkedin.com/in/lorenzo-zaccagnini/) or [Elisa Romondia](https://www.linkedin.com/in/elisa-romondia/) on LinkedIn.
 If you want to support me you can donate eth or matic to 0xbf8d0d4be61De94EFCCEffbe5D414f911F11cBF8